JohnSundell/Wrap/README.md

 You might have nested dictionaries that are not keyed on `Strings`, and for those Wrap provides the `WrappableKey` protocol.
 This enables you to easily convert any type into a string that can be used as a JSON key.

+#### Encoding keys as snake_case

+If you want the dictionary that Wrap produces to have snake_cased keys rather than the default (which is matching the names of the properties that were encoded), you can easily do so by conforming to `WrapCustomizable` and returning `.convertToSnakeCase` from the `wrapKeyStyle` property.
+Doing that will, for example, convert the property name `myProperty` into the key `my_property`.

 #### Customized wrapping

 For some nested types, you might want to handle the wrapping yourself.
 This may be especially true for any custom collections, or types that have a completely different representation when encoded.
 To do that, make a type conform to `WrapCustomizable` and implement `wrap()`, like this: